 In a Dynamic P2P setup, SPOs can target to configure 20 connections, which can be picked from thousands of SPO relays, not just 50.
 And if any are offline, or go offline, the setup will automatically pick new ones, to meet the set target.
 This means that the configuration is no longer limited to a static pool of 50 peers.

 P2P also allows for more sophisticated configurations for direct peering arrangements between SPOs.
 For example, if two SPOs want to maintain a connection between their relays, and each has two relays, they can configure a group of peers that lists the other SPOs’ two relays but with a target that there should be at least one connection.
 This means that there is no need for over-provisioning, and SPOs still get automatic failover if one relay goes down.
 With static configuration, one had to choose between listing only one and thus not getting resilience, or listing both and over-provisioning (using more resources).

 As a stake pool operator, you will have two types of nodes: core nodes and relay nodes.
 Each core node must be accompanied by one or more relay nodes.

 The difference between the two types is that core nodes are responsible for producing blocks, while relays are responsible for communicating with other relays in the network and broadcasting blocks.
 This difference determines how they are configured and how they are connected to the network.

 A core node is configured with various key-pairs and an operational certificate needed for block generation.
 It only connects to its relay nodes.

-Instructions to configure a node and create an operational certificate:
+Instructions to configure a node

 - About node configuration files